Kappyh/Kappyh/README.md

 ### A little about me:

 🔭 I’m currently working on *ViralTech* as a Specialist Software Engineer, with the stack NodeJS(NestJs), React and Amazon AWS (Dynamodb, CloudWatch, S3, ECS, EC2, IAM).<br/>
-My side projects are focused in mobile development with Android(Kotlin) and React Native, and Bot automation.
+My side projects are focused in mobile development with Android(Kotlin) and Bot automation.

 ### Education